IndexCoop/ITIPS/ITIPS/ITIP-001.md

 7. Repeat steps 8-9

 ### High-Level Data Structure Update
-- Add mapping of exchangeId => ExchangeSettings.
-We use exchangeId as an UX improvement for the backend rather than the exchangeName string
+- Mapping from exchangeName to ExchangeSettings.
+We will use this data structure even though strings cost more gas.
+This prevents cases when we can use different exchange settings for the same exchange.
+This also requires us to store an array of exchanges that are enabled.
+We are willing to make this tradeoff
 - Params removed from ExecutionSettings and put in ExchangeSettings
     - twapMaxTradeSize
     - exchangeName